 We have developed a carbon management plan and taken steps to reduce our emissions.
 These include:

-- improving the energy efficiency of our office in Coalville e.g. changing all lighting to LED and installing loft and cavity wall insulation;
+- improving the energy efficiency of property owned by World Habitat in Coalville e.g. changing all lighting to LED and installing loft and cavity wall insulation;

 - switching to a renewable energy provider;

 - setting an annual organisational emission reduction target, and an annual carbon budget for each programme; and